gmiklos-inst/codelabs/todo/1-setting-up-a-react-developer-environment.md

   <body>
     <div id="app-container"></div> <!-- This is the container that React uses to render our application -->

-    <script src="app.js" charset="utf-8"></script> <!-- Parcel will automatically pick up and compile this file.
+    <script src="app.tsx" charset="utf-8"></script> <!-- Parcel will automatically pick up and compile this file.
 This is where most of our work will be done. -->
   </body>
 </html>
 ```